matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Fees

-In EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction inclusion in a block. zkSync 2 has only a single field, `gasLimit`, that covers the fee for all three.
+In EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction inclusion in a block. zkSync Era has only a single field, `gasLimit`, that covers the fee for all three.
 When submitting a transaction, make sure that `gasLimit` is enough to cover verification, paying the fee (the ERC20 transfer mentioned above), and the actual execution itself.

 By default, calling `estimateGas` adds a constant to cover charging the fee and the signature verification for EOA accounts.